Song Surgeon Version 5

 User Guide (Mac OSx and Windows)Click here to download the (Song Surgeon V.5 User Guide PDF)

 In addition to this User Guide, we strongly suggest that you view the Training Videos for version 5.
-These two resources, used together, will answer most of your questions and enable you to come of the learning curve quickly.
+These two resources, used together, will answer most of your questions and enable you to come up the learning curve quickly.

 File Drop Down Menu